 We are embarking upon a food group journey in recognition of National Nutrition Awareness Month!
 Join us to discover interesting details on the five main food groups: fruits, vegetables, grains, protein foods, and dairy.
-Our adventure comes to a close with the dairy food group.
+Our adventure continues with the vegetable food group.

-In general, 1 cup of milk, yogurt, or soy milk, or 1 ½ ounce of natural cheese can be considered as 1 cup from the dairy food group.
+In general, 1 cup of raw or cooked vegetables or vegetable juice or 2 cups of raw leafy salad greens can be considered 1 cup from the vegetable food group.

-We hope you enjoyed learning about the dairy food group!
-Join here at UHCHouseCall.com to discover more about the remaining four food groups.
+We hope you enjoyed learning about the vegetable food group!
+Join us here at UHCHouseCall.com to discover more about the remaining four food groups.

 Please note, the information provided throughout this site is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
 All content, including text, graphics, images, and video, on or available through this website is for general information purposes only.
 If you are experiencing related symptoms, please visit your doctor or call 9-1-1 in an emergency.